bitcointranscripts/bitcointranscripts/brink/the-bitcoin-development-podcast/code-review-and-bip324.md

 And another thing which uses that is the ScanBlocks RPC by James O'Byrne.
 I'm always not sure how to pronounce his last name.
 I think that one came in one release earlier, if I'm not mistaken, 24.
-And that one also, that is an RPC call though, and it also, you can pass a set of output scripts that you're interested in and it would just return you all the blocks that are matching.
+That is an RPC call though, and also, you can pass a set of output scripts that you're interested in and it would just return you all the blocks that are matching.
 So it's kind of nice that we can use that to make the the life of users easier, hopefully.

 ## The scarcity and importance of code review

 Mike Schmidt: 00:17:05

-One thing that I got feedback on about your work is from a prominent Bitcoin Core dev who said, quote, the stacks review matters.
+One thing that I got feedback on about your work is from a prominent Bitcoin Core dev who said, quote, ''the stacks review matters.''
 The stacks review is valuable, something along those lines.
-And so I think you've done quite a bit of review and maybe You can comment on that in the context of How do you think about how much time you spend authoring new code and PRs versus review?
+And so I think you've done quite a bit of review and maybe you can comment on that in the context of how do you think about how much time you spend authoring new code and PRs versus review?
 And why do you think that this person said that your review counts?

 Sebastian Falbesoner: 00:17:47

 To your first question, I think the review time I spend is more than authoring time.
-I would even love to spend more time reviewing, because I think it's the most, it's the resource that is most missing in Bitcoin Core actually.
+I would even love to spend more time reviewing, because I think it's the resource that is most missing in Bitcoin Core actually.
 Like it would be great if we have more review power.
-And yeah, according to what person's reviews counts, I think it's also kind of a proof of work system in Bitcoin Core, Not specifically regarding me, but in general, if you over the time give review comments that are helpful or are considered helpful by others, then of course you're getting taken more seriously.
+And yeah, according to what person's reviews counts, I think it's also kind of a proof of work system in Bitcoin Core.
+Not specifically regarding me, but in general, if you over the time give review comments that are helpful or are considered helpful by others, then of course you're getting taken more seriously.
-Seriously and what I, I think my review style has been also inspired by other people from the top of my head.
+I think my review style has been also inspired by other people from the top of my head.
-I could name Ross Janowski who give.
-Very great detailed review comments and that's inspired someone, right?
+I could name Ross Janowski who give very great detailed review comments and that's inspired someone, right?
 To be detailed and whenever testing some PR like really thinking what could go wrong.
 How could I trigger some code path that is not intended or something like that.
-And yeah, I would, the nice thing about reviewing is that you can do it offline.
+The nice thing about reviewing is that you can do it offline.
-Like for example, recently for a BIP 324 PR, that one was about the test framework.
+Like for example, recently for a BIP324 PR, that one was about the test framework.
 I basically printed out the code and read it being in the pool.

 Mike Schmidt: 00:19:22

-Oh, wow.
+Wow.

 Sebastian Falbesoner: 00:19:23

-Or not in the pool, but outside.
+Not in the pool, but outside.
-And I think it's sometimes good to be focused, to not even have the computer on and just, that obviously works more better with conceptual review, like for bibs or just fresh code, if you have a PR that changes like 10 different files, then that is not a way to go, but very often I, I also do more and more offline review with pen and paper, which may sound odd or old school, but for me it works.
+And I think it's sometimes good to be focused, to not even have the computer on and just, that obviously works more better with conceptual review, like for BIPs or just fresh code, if you have a PR that changes like 10 different files, then that is not a way to go, but very often, I also do more and more offline review with pen and paper, which may sound odd or old school, but for me it works.

 Mike Schmidt: 00:19:57

-You mentioned you personally are inspired by seeing valuable in-depth detailed feedback, But I suppose in order for you to give that sort of feedback, you do need to have done that proof of work, which is being able to understand what is being changed or added, and also the context in which it's being changed or added.
+You mentioned you personally are inspired by seeing valuable in-depth detailed feedback.
+But I suppose in order for you to give that sort of feedback, you do need to have done that proof of work, which is being able to understand what is being changed or added, and also the context in which it's being changed or added.
-And so when you see something or a project or even just a single QR that maybe you're somewhat familiar with but not in depth, like how do you approach that trying to figure out where you can add value in terms of review?
+And so when you see something or a project or even just a single PR that maybe you're somewhat familiar with but not in depth, like how do you approach that trying to figure out where you can add value in terms of review?
-Like How do you think about that?
+Like how do you think about that?
 And I'm just thinking in the context of somebody else who's doing review now and maybe they think they're doing good review and maybe there's room for improvement in some manner, trying to get an insight into what you're doing.

 Sebastian Falbesoner: 00:21:01